($1,478) Cost to ship a car from Philadelphia, PA to Eugene, OR

 The time of the year

-The time of year and weather conditions in Philadelphia and Eugene play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Philadelphia and Eugene can impact car shipping prices.

 Philadelphia has hot and muggy summers and the fall and spring are generally mild, and winter is moderately cold.
 If you are planning a summer move make sure to check the weather to avoid overall humid and hot days,